 Overnight oats are a great way to prepare your breakfast before a long day of dancing.
 Oats offer an easy base for almost any recipe.
 Top with chia seeds, nut butter, and berries and you’re set!
 Here’s the recipe.

 Anthocyanins are the pigments in red, purple, and blue-colored produce that are known for their powerful antioxidative properties.
 A perk?
 This recipe sets you up with a great base that can be used to make a variety of muffins like chocolate chip, lemon poppy, and blueberry.

 #13.
 Banana bread

-This recipe uses mashed banana, cinnamon, and chocolate chips to create a familiar flavor that is 100% whole grain and perfectly sweet.
+This recipe uses whole wheat flour and chocolate chips to create a familiar flavor that is 100% whole grain and perfectly sweet.
+The eggs can easily be substituted with a flax egg.
 Bananas are also a great source of potassium, a mineral that supports fluid balance.

 #14.
 Chickpea Avocado Toast